The Wedding Day: photographer peeking photos of others

 Point by point:

-• Those who have good cameras and lenses
+• Many with good cameras and lenses

-• They interfere with the photographer’s work
+• They interfere with professional work

 • They are everywhere

-• Capture the moments they create
+• To capture the moments they create

 • You can see a full wedding story:

-Leave a Comment
+Leave a comment